RouxStudents/VoiceLab/Projects/SectorCoder/README.md

 ## Output

 Given one or a list of aid activity titles and descriptions, the classifier will assign each activity a corresponding 3-digit sector category code and a 5-digit sector code.
-Where applicable, classifier will output more than one code based on likely matches.
+Where applicable, the classifier will output more than one code based on likely matches.